Getting Started

 Next Steps

-Now that you have a basic application running, you can explore:
+Now that you have a basic application running and understand the project organization, you can explore:

 - Configuration - Learn how to configure your application